gvwilson/thirdbit/src/fiction/iffy/index.md

 she said.
 "I imagine I've been worse, too."
-She wondered if he knew how many times she had been imprinted and what had happened to those temporary copies of her.
+She wondered if he knew how many times she had been imprinted and what had happened to those copies of her.
-There had been stories when she was alive of entire battalions made up of just one person, and imprints that had gone wrong in a dozen different ways, each more cinematic than the last.
+There had been stories when she was alive of entire battalions made up of just one person, and of imprints that had gone wrong in a dozen different ways, each more cinematic than the last.

 She handed back the now-empty bottle and stood.